 Does Signal send my number to my contacts?

 Signal does not send your phone number to anyone unless you send them a message or make a call to them.
+Other members of your group chats may see your profile and phone number.
 The Signal service does not have any knowledge of your contacts.
 Data is all owned by your phone.
 Registration notifications are never transmitted by anyone in any direction at all; these notifications are created by your phone.

 How does Signal know my contact is using Signal?